Reverse Engineering for Xilinx FPGA Chips using ISE Design Tools

 Abstract

-SRAM-based field-programmable gate arrays (FPGAs) are used in several industries.
-However, the SRAM-based FPGA is volatile and requires additional nonvolatile memory to store the netlist information of the circuit outside the FPGA as a bitstream file.
-When the FPGA is powered, the bitstream file is transferred from the external nonvolatile memory to the FPGA.
-If the bitstream is corrupted, it will cause a fatal problem in the circuit.
-The process of converting a bitstream into a file that contains the internal netlist information of the FPGA is called reverse engineering.
-In this paper, we described the process of reverse engineering with mapping table based on ISE design tools in details.
-To generate the mapping table, we developed XDL generator and RBT comparator which are operated with the input files, XDL, XDLRC and bitstream files.
-After that, the bitstream in external memory can be recovered the XDL file using mapping table.
-The reverse engineering tool with mapping table can be recovered 88% internal circuit compared with original circuit.
+SRAM-based Field Programmable Gate Arrays (FPGAs) are more widely used compared to Flash-based and anti-fuse based FPGAs in various industries.
+One disadvantage of the SRAM-based FPGA is that SRAM is natively volatile and thus it requires additional nonvolatile memory to store the netlist information of the circuit outside the FPGA.
+When the FPGA is powered on, the bitstream file is transferred from the external nonvolatile memory to the SRAM-based FPGA.
+The secure issues arise if the bitstream is modified or corrupted by attacker resulting in a fatal problem in the circuit.
+Therefore, reverse engineering that converting a bitstream into an internal netlist is necessary to find such harmful modification.
+In this paper, we describe the overall process of reverse engineering based on ISE design tools in details.
+According to the experimental results, the proposed reverse engineering tool can recover 88% internal circuit as for the example of 64-bit LFSR design.

 Author Biographies